By: Kristof Holm

 As an IT security professional, specializing in risk assessment, I often consciously think about risk in everyday life, sometimes this is good like when a friend asks whether I’d like to go cliff jumping or sky-diving in Mexico.
 Other times not so much… (see investing 3 hours of yelp research to find which Thai place to choose for takeout!).

-So if we can’t ignore risk in everyday life, why do ignore it in the workplace?
-The obvious answer is we can’t.
-Well if we can’t, how do we translate the way we process generic everyday risks into something we can use in our professional lives, in my case for information security?
-Now hopefully I don’t lose you here but I’d argue that the answer lies in NIST Special publication 800-30.
+If we can’t ignore risk in everyday life, why do ignore it in the workplace?
+The obvious answer is we can’t, so how can we translate the way we process generic everyday risks into something we can use in our professional lives?
+Now hopefully I don’t lose you here, but I’d argue that the answer lies in NIST Special publication 800-30.
 NIST 800-30 divides risk into four main risk factors, Threats, Vulnerabilities, Likelihoods, and Impacts.
-Without getting too poetic I like to think of these as ingredients, for example the sandwich (Risk) is a function of the components, Peanut butter (threats), Jelly (vulnerabilities), or bread (impact).
+Without getting too poetic I like to think of these as ingredients, for example the sandwich (Risk) is a function of the components, Peanut butter (Threats), Jelly (Vulnerabilities), and bread (Impact).
 To think about risk critically you need to analyze the role of each ingredient, and their relationship with each other, as it relates to the sandwich as a whole.

 Risk Assessment Definitions: